se-beast-ian/hps1/README.md

 ### Why the need for this

-Computer code and cursing are intricately related and inseparable, especially when things go wrong.
-Not if, when.
+Picture this: Shared working space; Code fails.
+You might want to scream something ?
+Does it start with the letter F ?
 Cursing is frowned upon - in the best of cases - so why not do it in style ?

 ### Which style?